 What to bring and wear

 Comfortable, normal clothes.
 You don’t need to wear robes or yoga pants unless that’s normal for you.
 Some people like to bring a notebook or an audio recording device but it’s not essential.
+For the first instructional session on Saturday, please bring a couple of pieces of sweet fresh fruit and a few flowers which will be used in a brief Vedic ceremony prior to the initial instruction.

 Hi, I’m Charlie Knoles